SI3P/StreamTV/README.md

 References: <a target="_blank" href="http://fivedots.coe.psu.ac.th/~ad/jg/nui03/index.html">Motion Detection - Dr. Andrew Davison</a>

 ### Multimodal fusion
-- <b>Complementarity</b>: the speech and gesture modalities can be used simultaneously (sequential & synergistic).
+- <i>Complementarity</i>: the speech and gesture modalities can be used simultaneously (sequential & synergistic).
-- <b>Specialization</b>: modalities are also specialized on different types of information.
+- <i>Specialization</i>:  modalities are also specialized on different types of information.
-- <b>Redundancy</b>: Cooperation between modalities to speed up the interaction.
+- <i>Redundancy</i>:      cooperation between modalities to speed up the interaction.
-- <b>Equivalence</b>: Users can choose which modes to use.
+- <i>Equivalence</i>:     users can choose which modes to use.

 <img src="screenshot/fusion.jpg?raw=true" width="250"/>